rrelledge/redislabs-docs/content/rc/security/database-security/encryption-at-rest.md

 ## Disk encryption on GCP {#gcp}

-All data written to disk on GCP-based Redis Cloud deployments is encrypted by default.
-When deploying a Redis Cloud database on GCP, you don't need to take any actions to enable this encryption.
+All data written to disk on GCP-based Redis Enterprise Cloud deployments is encrypted by default.
+When deploying a Redis Enterprise Cloud database on GCP, you don't need to take any actions to enable this encryption.

 To learn more, see the [GCP encryption at rest documentation](https://cloud.google.com/security/encryption-at-rest).

 ## Disk encryption on Azure {#azure}

-All data written to disk on Azure-based Redis Cloud deployments is encrypted by default.
-When deploying a Redis Cloud database on Azure, you don't need to take any actions to enable this encryption.
+All data written to disk on Azure-based Redis Enterprise Cloud deployments is encrypted by default.
+When deploying a Redis Enterprise Cloud database on Azure, you don't need to take any actions to enable this encryption.

 To learn more, see the [Azure encryption at rest documentation](https://docs.microsoft.com/en-us/azure/security/fundamentals/encryption-atrest).